 Like many city, state and national governments, the City of San Jose, CA, is facing a significant 2011-2012 budget deficit.
 In this first of three posts on how Innovation Games® can be used in to engage citizens and improve democratic processes, I will outline the plans for a specially designed Buy a Feature game that The Innovation Games® Company will be producing for approximately 100 San Jose neighborhood community leaders on Jan 29, 2011.
-My hope is that community leaders, motivated citizens and public service employees will find inspiration and ideas that they can leverage to create effective and meaningful conversations about the issues that shape our lives.
-I will also compare our approach to other games and puzzles that have been created to address similar problems, such as the NY Times Budget Puzzle, the LA Times California Budget Balancer and the Next10 Budget Challenge.
+My hope is that community leaders, motivated citizens, and public service employees will find inspiration and ideas that they can leverage to create effective and meaningful conversations about the issues that shape our lives.
+I will also compare our approach to other games and puzzles that have been created to address similar problems, such as the NY Times Budget Puzzle, and the Next10 Budget Challenge.
 By understanding the strengths and weaknesses of our respective approaches, we can choose the approach that is most likely to produce actionable results.

 Big Budget Deficits Are Big Problems

 I’m not the right person to argue for or against the various reasons that our governments have incurred such big deficits.
 The reality is that we’ve got them.
 And we have to deal with them.